 The Law-Related Education (LRE) Program offers K-12 teachers a wide variety of strategies for including LRE in their social science education curriculum, as well as suggestions for relating LRE to English, science, math and CTAE curricula.

 Law-related education is an interactive method of teaching young people about the law and the fundamental principles on which it is based.
 More specifically, law-related education provides instruction concerning legal rights and responsibilities, and it encourages informed participation in our democratic government.
 National and state studies show, and the Georgia General Assembly agrees that law-related education deters delinquency and reduces disciplinary problems because it fosters the development of decision-making, problem solving and conflict management skills.

-Think Before You Act! is a downloadable poster that talks about consequences of juveniles being found guilty in juvenile court and/or charged with crimes.
-A special thanks to the Child Protection & Advocacy Section who sponsored this project and made it possible.
+Think Before You Act! is a downloadable poster that talks about consequences of juveniles being adjudicated delinquent (“found guilty”) in juvenile court and/or charged with crimes.

 To submit a newsletter, law review, magazine, or newspaper article or other resource for inclusion in one of the LRE Program's LiveBinders, complete this form.